OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 -  *Show Generated File* – displays the generated files in a dialog box.

-The Variable Filter takes a regular expression input and only saves the variables whose names fully match it.
+The Variable Filter takes a regular expression input and only saves in the simulation results file those variables whose names fully match it.
 Here are some simple examples:

 - ``.*`` matches any variable (default choice)